Mechanistic study of mixed lithium halides solid state electrolytes: Halogen alloying

 Experimental evidence shows that variations in the halide composition of SSEs affect their main structural features \cite{Liu2021}.
 However, little is known about the spatial distribution of halogen atoms within these materials, specifically, whether they tend to cluster or remain randomly dispersed \cite{D4QI01306A}.
 One way to assess the presence of short-range order in these alloys is to look at the composition of the octahedral units.
 In a random alloy, the number of Cl/Br anions in each octahedron should follow a binomial distribution depending on the overall composition, and any deviation would indicate the presence of correlations.
 We sample structures along the trajectories of the NpT simulations, where the MC swaps are attempted for both the \pthreem{} (first column) and C2/m (second column) structures, skipping the first 10~ps for equilibration.
 The results of \cref{fig:distribution_MC} show perfect agreement between the histogram extracted from the simulations and the theoretical results, confirming that the distribution of the halides is random.

 Another way to assess structural correlations is to analyze the radial distribution function (RDF).
-Figure~\ref{fig:RDF_MC} presents the partial RDFs for a system of Li$_3$YBr$_3$Cl$_3$ with the \pthreem{} (left) and C2/m (right) cell with both PET-MAD and the finetuned model.
+Figure~\ref{fig:RDF_MC} presents the partial RDFs for a system of Li$_3$YBr$_3$Cl$_3$ with the \pthreem{} (left) and C2/m (right) cell with both PET-MAD and the fine-tuned model.
 Snapshots were taken every 50 ps after an initial equilibration period of 100 ps.
-The partial RDFs show that the \ce{Y-Cl} nearest-neighbor distance is slightly shorter than the \ce{Y-Br} distance, but the long-range part of the RDFs is almost identical between different halide pairs, indicating that there is no medium-range order in the alloy.
-Even the comparison of the RDF of the 4 structures extracted from the MC simulations (see Fig. S4 in the Supplementary information) revels that all partial halide-halide RDFs exhibit similar behaviors.
+The partial RDFs, shifted in Fig~\ref{fig:RDF_MC} by a constant quantity to improve readability, show that the \ce{Y-Cl} nearest-neighbor distance is slightly shorter than the \ce{Y-Br} distance, but the long-range part of the RDFs is almost identical between different halide pairs, indicating that there is no medium-range order in the alloy.
+The comparison of the RDF of the 4 structures extracted from the MC simulations (see Fig. S5 in the Supplementary information) confirms that all partial halide-halide RDFs exhibit similar behaviors.
 This indicates that Br and Cl atoms are randomly distributed with no preference for clustering at the level of individual \ce{YX_6} units, although differences in height of the first peak suggest a slight preference for Cl atoms being located at opposing corners of the octahedron.
 The zero-shot and fine-tuned models show almost perfect agreement, underscoring the high accuracy of the PET-MAD universal model.

 The radial distribution functions can also help quantify the impact of alloying on the structural parameters.
 The bond length between the central metal atom in the octahedral site and the halogen atoms at its vertices remains nearly constant across different compositions.
 During molecular dynamics (MD) simulations, each structure relaxes to an average Y–Cl distance of $2.65$~\AA, and an average Y–Br distance of $2.74$~\AA.
 Conversely, the volume per formula unit decreases with increasing Cl content for both phases (see \cref{fig:RDF_chemical}).
 This contraction is also reflected in the Y–Y RDF peaks, which show that a higher Cl concentration reduces Y–Y distances, increasing the packing of the octahedra.